teh-cmc/interface-bench/README.md

 Finally, now that we've completely removed the need to build interfaces when assigning `Sum`'s return values; we've removed all the overhead we could remove.

 In this configuration, using either concrete or interface calls has virtually the same cost (although, in reality, concrete calls can be made faster with the use of a return value).

+## Conclusion

+Technically, Go interfaces' method-dispatch machinery barely has any overhead compared to a simple method call on a concrete type.

+In practice, due to the way interfaces are implemented, it's easy to stumble upon various more-or-less obvious pitfalls that can result in a lot of overhead, primarily caused by implicit allocations and copies.
+Sometimes, compiler optimizations will save you; and sometimes they won't.